kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

   the best job of all the dictionaries I've tried at recognizing my very rough drawings of kanji.

+### Offline dictionaries

+I have [Kiten][kiten] installed on my PC, but it's not quite as useful as Takoboto in my opinion—mostly because it doesn't allow entering whole sentences and breaking it up for you.
+It also doesn't perform as well for searching English words.

 ## Spaced Repetition and Quizzing

 There is a really awesome website (and app) called <a id="renshuu">